IHE/QRPH.CCG/input/pagecontent/CCG_v3_launch.md

-After processing the Apply Guidelines transaction response, the **Resulting Data** from this CARD **SHALL** be a Lab Order ServiceRequest resource based on the CPGServiceRequest profile.
+After processing the Apply Guidelines transaction response, the **Resulting Data** from this CARD **SHALL** be a Lab Order ServiceRequest resource based on the CPGServiceRequest profile with either status=draft or status=revoked (indicating not done).
 The ServiceRequest resource **SHALL** reference the Encounter.

 NOTE: active Lab Order ServiceRequest resources **SHALL** be included as